 Once you’ve updated your name servers, it can take some time for the change to take full effect (up to 72 hours, but normally much less).
 If you notice that you still see your old holding page or an error message when you load your domain, don’t panic.
 Give it a few hours, and then try clearing your browser cache.

-- After the purchase is complete, go to the Store → Domains page, select the radio button next to the domain you just mapped to your blog, and click the Update Primary Domain button.
+Step 4: Go to the My Domains page, select the radio button next to the domain you just mapped to your blog, and click the Update Primary Domain button.
 This will make your example.wordpress.com domain automatically redirect to your new domain.

 How to Change Your Name Servers